-One of the more common discussions in our previous Cats Forum as well as my email box is "how do I keep my cats off the kitchen counter?"
-Indeed, a few of the forum members were of the conviction that it's okay to let their cats counter-surf.
+One of the more common discussions cat owners often ask is "how do I keep my cats off the kitchen counter?"
+Indeed, some owners are of the conviction that it's okay to let their cats counter-surf.
 However, I'm with the side that views this practice as unwise, because of potential hazards to the cats, such as jumping on a hot stove or ingesting cleaning products' residue that might remain in a sink or on the counter.

 Call me a "worry-wart," but that's my nature, I guess.